The Council Plan articulates the vision, mission and goals for the four year Council term.

 Our four-year Council Plan sets out how we will deliver on our promises to make Darebin an equitable, vibrant and connected community.

 The Council Plan incorporates the Municipal Health and Wellbeing Plan, Budget 2021-22 and the Darebin 2041 Community Vision and is supported by the annual Budget.

-These three documents, shaped directly by the community, lay the foundation for the City of Darebin’s long, medium and short-term future.
+These three documents, shaped directly by the community, lay the foundation for the City of Darebin’s short, medium, and long-term future.

 In response to increased economic pressures, the Council Plan 2021-25, Financial Plan 2021-31 and Revenue and Rating Plan 2021-25 were revised in June 2023.